of Players

 One thing to note is that Isle of Skye does really well as an online game in my opinion.
 Each game is only six rounds long (five in five player games) and you will only be required to open the app, at most, three times per round.
 You can finish an online game only opening the app 18 times, often less.
 There aren’t many apps around that can make that claim, and Isle of Skye packs some depth in those turns.

 When starting a new game you choose how many AI to play against, which difficulty they are, and which four scoring tiles to use during the game.
 AI comes in Easy, Medium, and Hard.
 As a complete novice to the game, I was able to defeat easy bot on my first try, not really knowing what I was doing.
 Medium is a little tougher, but is honestly closer to what we’d expect from an easy AI.
-The Hard bot will beat you, but it isn’t really a stout challenge.
+The Hard bot will beat you, but it plays a bit differently than a strong human opponent.
 They are good at playing towards the scoring tiles, but will often pass on the chance to purchase a tile from you which could wreck some of your big point plans and turn the game.
+Instead, they will chase their own points as much as possible, which will result in some losses, but you are mostly free to carry out your plans so if you get the tiles to carry out your plan, you have a good shot at winning.

 Scoring tile details